Physiotherapy

 Dr. MJ Atkins is a licensed Naturopathic Doctor and has been in practice for over 14 years in Vic...
 Read More

-Alex is a Physiotherapist and a Performance & Weightlifting Coach born and raised in Victoria, BC.
+Alex is a Physiotherapist, Performance Coach & Weightlifting Coach, born and raised in Victoria, BC.
 Alex graduated from Queen’s University with a Masters of Science in Physical Therapy and from the University of Victoria with a Bachelor of Science in Psychology.

 Alex uses movement and exercise, evidence-based education, and communication strategies to help individuals overcome obstacles that are holding them back from reaching their active goals.
 Alex combines a robust knowledge of biopsychosocial informed strength and conditioning framework to empower individuals to get back to their meaningful activities.